zaritskylab/TNBC-SPATIAL-CHROMATIN-COMPACTION/README.md

 ## Configuration Check

-Before running any analysis, make sure the base directory for your analysis is correctly set.
+Before running any part of this code, make sure you set the base directory for the analysis specified in [config/const.py](config/const.py) by the `BASE_DIR` variable.
+This is where all the computational outputs will be saved.

 ```python
 # config/const.py